Keeping Dogs Safe from Snakes in Florida

 What To Do If Your Dog Is Bitten

 - Contact your vet as soon as possible to get snakebite treatment for dogs.
-Do not wait as action is needed within the first few hours for most cases!
+Do not wait, as most cases require action within the first few hours!

 - When in doubt, assume the bite was venomous.

 - If you're around the snake that came in contact with your dog, try, very carefully, to snap a photo of it before contacting your vet.
 This can help your vet identify the treatment needed.
-(Keep in mind that some snakes can leap almost as long as their bodies, so take extra care while trying to do this.)
+(Remember that some snakes can leap almost as long as their bodies, so take extra care while trying to do this.)

 - Do not attempt to bring in the dead snake, as some rattlesnakes have been known to envenomate after death.

-- If possible, carry your pet and try to ensure its bitten limb is immobile.
+- If possible, carry your pet and ensure its bitten limb is immobile.
 Your dog may try to snap at you because of the intense pain - don't take it personally!

 - Be observant of your dog's behaviors and symptoms.

-- Remember as much as possible about the snake, including the size, the behavior, how it attacked and how long it bit down for.
+- Remember as much as possible about the snake, including its size, behavior, how it attacked and how long it bit down.

-- It's generally not advised to used kits, tourniquets, creams or ice on the wound.
+- Using kits, tourniquets, creams or ice on the wound is generally not advised.